smncd/kirby-image-formats/README.md

 ## To do:

-### Support AVIF
+### Support AVIF without `exec()`

-I'm aiming to be able to introduce support for generating AVIF images as soon as this is more fesable on php.
+I'm aiming to be able to introduce support for generating AVIF images without relying on `exec()` as soon as this is more fesable on php.
 Right now it's a bit hit or miss.

 ### Config options